-Veninga Lecture Series on Religion and Society
+Veninga Lecture on Religion & Society

 Jim Veninga, former UW-Marathon County dean, religious studies professor and a founding father of WIPPS, created this annual lecture series to help engage people on religion and its relationship to society.